olange/learning-gun/README.md

 # Learning the GUN.eco database

-Learning to use the [GUN.eco](https://gun.eco) database – articles, useful resources, courseware, personal notes.
+Learning to use the [GUN](https://gun.eco) database and ecosystem – articles, useful resources, courseware, personal notes.

 ## Overview